brrd/abricotine/docs/themes.md

 The file where you can customize your theme by using LESS variables and mixins.
 See [the default theme](https://github.com/brrd/Abricotine/tree/master/default/themes/default) to view customizable elements.
 You can also add your own rules at the end of the file.

-It is recommanded to run Abricotine in [debug mode](https://github.com/brrd/Abricotine/blob/master/docs/installation-and-usage.md#debug-mode) when developing a new theme.
-Debug mode provides the ability to view styles with the devtools pane and to reload the current theme.
+It is recommanded to use the Developer menu when developing a new theme.
+Developer menu provides the ability to view styles with the devtools pane and to reload the current theme.